 “Why don’t you believe me?”
-I sit bolt upright in my seat.
+I shake her arm.
 If Mum, or the damn court, or anyone of my non-existent friends actually tried to believe me . . . they’d know the court order was bullshit.
 “I’m not crazy!”

 My mother and stepfather exchange a look.
 It’s one I’ve seen a hundred times in the last few months.
 They’ve been here before.
 We’ve had this conversation before, but they’ve made up their minds.

-“No one is saying that,” Mom says softly.
+“No one is saying that,” Mum says softly.
 “But after the incident . . .”

-Bart chucks his phone between us.
+Bart steps between us.
 “Give her a break, Mum.
 I’m sure she remembers.”

 “Georgia,” Mum says with that flat smile again.
 “This place isn’t what it used to be.
 They don’t do electric shock therapy or hose patients with water.
 It’s not like that anymore.
 There’s no shame in it.
 The doctors and nurses here are the best suited to understanding and helping you.”

 “Why can’t you help me?”
-I stare at the racing raindrops, refusing to look at Mum.
+I stare at Mum.

 “We’ve tried, sweetheart.
 And we haven’t been able to.
 Now it’s time to let others in.
 You heard what the judge said; it’s here, or it’s the NHS hospital.
 We no longer have a choice.
 And to be quite honest, Georgia, there’s nothing else I can do for you.”